 Southern Milky Way

-The view to the south is absolutely stunning, with the core of the Milky Way just above the Quintet Peaks, and the teapot of Sagittarius still visible this late in the season, just above the jagged horizon.
-Jupiter and Saturn are just to the left of the Milky Way, and the Great Rift, dark clouds of interstellar gas, so thick that they block the light of the billions of stars behind, are high in sky.
-The Milky Way soars straight over head, a hazy band that dims and fades out to the north because in that direction we are looking away from the center of the galactic disk.
+By 9:30 the view to the south is absolutely stunning, with the core of the Milky Way just above the Quintet Peaks, and the teapot of Sagittarius still visible this late in the season, just above the jagged horizon.
+Jupiter and Saturn are just to the left of the Milky Way, and the Great Rift, dark clouds of interstellar gas, so thick that they block the light of the billions of stars behind, is above that.
+The hazy, mottled band of the Milky Way soars straight over head, bright and yellow with the light of billions of ancient stars to the south and becoming bluer as it rises overhead before dimming and fading toward the north.

 Eastern Milky Way